-While term coverage is often purchased with the assumption that any dependents will be grown and financially independent by the time it expires, that is not always the case.
+While term coverage is often purchased assuming that any dependents will be grown and financially independent by the time it expires, that is not always the case.

 Generally, when term life insurance expires, the policy simply expires, and no action needs to be taken by the policyholder.
-A notice is sent by the insurance carrier that the policy is no longer in effect, the policyholder stops paying the premiums and there is no longer any potential death benefit.
-If there was a return-of-premium policy, a check would be sent for the amount paid into the policy throughout its term.
+A notice is sent by the insurance carrier that the policy is no longer in effect, the policyholder stops paying the premiums, and there is no longer any potential death benefit.
+If the policyholder had a return-of-premium policy, a check would be sent for the amount paid into the policy throughout its term.

-The exception is if there is a term conversion rider on your policy.
-This endorsement allows the insured to convert the term policy to a permanent insurance policy at the end of the term without going through the underwriting process again.
-This is an option worth considering for people who need coverage but whose health has declined and might not be able to pass a physical exam.
+The exception is if there is a term conversion rider on your policy, which allows the policyholder to convert the term policy to a permanent insurance policy as you near the end of the term without going through the underwriting process again.
+This option may be worth considering for people who need coverage but whose health has declined and might not be able to pass a physical exam.
 Keep in mind that conversion policies typically have strict deadlines for conversion, often several months before your policy expires.
 So if you have a conversion policy, make sure you are aware of when you have to convert it if that’s something you are interested in doing.

 Purchasing coverage after you outlive your term life insurance

-Those who will need further coverage after the term policy expires should consider starting the process and evaluating other options six months to one year before the policy expires.
+Those who will need further coverage after the term policy expires may want to start evaluating other options six months to one year before the policy expires.
 That way, you’ll have time to add a term conversion rider to your current policy if needed.